 About the role

-As Community and Welfare Officer you will be one of LSESU’s four full-time, paid Sabbatical Officers.
+As Community and Welfare Officer you will be one of LSESU’s full-time, paid Sabbatical Officers.
 The Sabbatical Officers represent all students at LSE and lead on major campaigns, strategic developments, projects and events.

 Specifically, as Community and Welfare Officer, you would be responsible for creating and sustaining the LSE community and being an active voice on student welfare issues at LSE.
 You will undergo negotiations with the School to improve issues such as Halls of Residences and increased off-campus housing support; student wellbeing; equality and diversity issues; and access to higher education.
-You will work hard to maintain good campus relations and will work closely with the Part-time and Liberation Officers on their campaigns and projects.
+You will work hard to maintain good campus relations and will work closely with the Part-Time and Liberation Officers on their campaigns and projects.

 You will sit on various working groups and committees concerning communities and student wellbeing, including the EDI advisory board, the harassment and safeguarding forum and the Residences User Group.